-Section 3.
+Section 13.3.
 Timelines.
 Time restrictions may be waived or extended by consent of both parties.

-Section 4.
+Section 13.4.
 Alternative Dispute Resolutions.

-- A. Unfair Labor Practice.
-The parties agree that thirty (30) days prior to filing an unfair labor practice charge with the PERC, the complaining party will notify the other party, in writing, meet, and attempt to resolve the matter unless the deadline for filing with the PERC would otherwise pass or the complaining party is seeking a temporary restraining order as relief. - B. Mediation.
+A. Unfair Labor Practice.
+The parties agree that thirty (30) days prior to filing an unfair labor practice charge with the PERC, the complaining party will notify the other party, in writing, meet, and attempt to resolve the matter unless the deadline for filing with the PERC would otherwise pass or the complaining party is seeking a temporary restraining order as relief.

+B. Mediation.
 Either party may request mediation following a Step 3 response that does not resolve the grievance (or after Step 2 for a grievance over discipline).
 Should both parties agree, they will meet with a mediator and try to resolve the grievance.
-In the event that the grievance is not resolved, the Guild will have thirty (30) calendar days from the close of the mediation session in which to submit a written request for arbitration to the Labor Relations Director of the Office of Labor Relations. - Section 5.
+In the event that the grievance is not resolved, the Guild will have thirty (30) calendar days from the close of the mediation session in which to submit a written request for arbitration to the Director of the Office of Labor Relations.

+Section 13.5.
 Letters of Corrective Counseling.
 Letters of corrective counseling are not examples of discipline.
-An employee who receives a letter of corrective counseling may, within five (5) days of receipt of the letter, request a meeting with the author to discuss the Letter of Corrective Counseling.
-If the employee chooses, he/she may request to have the meeting with the next higher in command.
-Within ten (10) days of such meeting, the author will notify the employee of whether or not the Letter of Corrective Counseling will stand as is, be modified, or be rescinded.
+An employee who receives a letter of corrective counseling may, within five (5) days of receipt of the letter, request a meeting with the author to discuss the letter.
+If the employee chooses, they may request to have the meeting with the next higher in command.
+Within ten (10) days of such meeting, the author will notify the employee of whether or not the letter of corrective counseling will stand as is, be modified, or be rescinded.
 This appeal shall be limited to either the author or the next higher in command.
 The decision after this appeal shall be final.
-The letter shall be removed from all files and shall not be considered for any reason one (1) year after the incident giving rise to the Letter of Corrective Counseling, provided no further incidents of similar conduct have occurred, provided further that should the letter concern harassment or discrimination, the employee must request removal after one (1) year and such requests shall not be unreasonably denied. - Section 6.
+The letter shall be removed from all files and shall not be considered for any reason one (1) year after the incident giving rise to the letter of corrective counseling, provided no further incidents of similar conduct have occurred, provided further that should the letter concern harassment or discrimination, the employee must request removal after one (1) year and such requests shall not be unreasonably denied.

+Section 13.6.
 Multiple Procedures.
 If employees have access to multiple procedures for adjudicating grievances, the selection by the employee of one procedure will preclude access to other procedures; selection is to be made no later than at the conclusion of Step 2 of this grievance procedure.

-Section 7.
+Section 13.7.
 Just Cause/Progressive Discipline.
 No employee may be discharged, suspended without pay, or disciplined in any way except for just cause, provided that other provisions in this contract may modify this provision.
 Just cause shall be defined as cause which is based upon reasonable grounds and must be a fair and honest cause or reason, regulated by good faith.
 In addition, the County will employ the concept of progressive discipline in appropriate cases.
 The County's policy is that discipline is corrective, rather than punitive in nature.
 It is understood that there may be egregious cases that result in discharge, disciplinary transfer or other disciplinary action that do not require corrective action.

-Section 8.
+Section 13.8.
 Probationary Employees.
 Grievances involving issues other than discharge of a probationary officer or demotion of a probationary sergeant may be processed in accordance with this article.
+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2] January 1, 2020 to December 31, 2021 295C0220